 - Always use tires of the same type, size, brand, construction (bias, biasbelted or radial), and tread pattern on all four wheels.
 Install tire chains on the rear wheels when driving on slippery roads and drive carefully. - Be sure to check the brakes immediately after driving in mud or water.
 See "Brake system" later in this section for wet brakes. - Avoid parking your vehicle on steep hills.
 If you get out of the vehicle and it rolls forward, backward or sideways, you could be injured. - Whenever you drive off-road through sand, mud or water as deep as the wheel hub, more frequent maintenance may be required.
-See "Periodic maintenance" in the "9.
-Maintenance" section of this manual.
+See "Periodic maintenance" in the "Service and Maintenance Guide".